gabeklein/entangled-io/README.md

 For linked projects, this helps webpack scan a front-end build for what would otherwise be [illegal imports](https://i.kym-cdn.com/entries/icons/original/000/028/207/Screen_Shot_2019-01-17_at_4.22.43_PM.jpg) (as they can't actually be bundled).
 In their place, the entangled runtime fetches from an endpoint, REST resources which proxy the real functions being invoked.

-This makes server interop essencially free; imported as a collection of simple async functions.
+This makes server interop essencially free; imported as just a collection of async functions!

 #### TL;DR